Broadband in rural America

 Fiber-to-the-premise networks are critical in allowing rural areas to close the opportunity gap.
 Fortunately, there are many proven models for how to get them built.
 Though they often need low-cost loans and/or outright subsidies to get started, once built, fiber broadband networks become strong, self-sustaining local businesses and community assets.

-We’ve identified broadband as part of the necessary infrastructure communities need to participate in the digital economy.
-In our digital economic development model, we believe broadband is imperative for communities if they want to drive outcomes on their own.
-Without it, communities will struggle to achieve local wealth creation and quality digital employment.
+We’ve identified broadband as part of the necessary infrastructure communities need to participate in the tech economy.
+In our tech-based economic development model, we believe broadband is imperative for communities if they want to drive outcomes on their own.
+Without it, communities will struggle to achieve local wealth creation and quality tech employment.